roob-p/SkipUacTaskCreator/README.md

 ## ⚙️ Functionality
 -  SkipUacTaskCreator makes use of an accumulator to pass files as arguments that doesn't trigger any UAC prompt.
-- If you'd prefer to confirm via UAC the task creation process, run "switch NoUAC ↔ UAC (both ways).exe" (which can also restore default behaviour).
+- If you'd prefer to confirm via UAC the task creation process, run `switch NoUAC ↔ UAC (both ways).exe` (which can also restore default behaviour).

 </br>